Coder-Priyan/On-Progress-Project-Of-FSD/TRD.md

 ---

-# 1. Technical Overview
+# 1. Introduction

-DevSync is a full-stack web application designed to provide repository-based real-time collaboration for development teams.
+DevSync is a full-stack web application designed to provide a shared repository workspace where multiple developers can collaborate on the same project in real time.

-The platform enables users to create repositories, manage project files, invite collaborators, and edit code collaboratively through real-time synchronization.

-The system follows a client-server architecture with WebSocket communication for live updates.
+The platform focuses on solving project synchronization challenges commonly faced by students and development teams.
+Instead of exchanging project files manually or relying on continuous synchronization workflows, all collaborators work within a single shared repository environment.

+This document defines the technical architecture, technology stack, system modules, and implementation requirements necessary for building the platform.

 ---

 # 2. System Architecture

+DevSync follows a client-server architecture.

+The frontend is responsible for rendering the user interface and handling user interactions.

+The backend manages authentication, repository operations, file management, data persistence, and real-time communication.

+MongoDB is used for storing application data, while Socket.IO is used to establish persistent connections between connected collaborators.

+High-level architecture:

-Frontend (React.js)
+Frontend (React)

 ↓

-REST API + Socket.IO
+Backend API (Node.js + Express)

 ↓

-Backend (Node.js + Express)
+Socket.IO Layer

 ↓